NoXPhasma/protondb_faq/README.md

 ## Games stored on my Windows partition (NTFS) won't start

-By default Linux mounts NFTS partitions only writable by Root.
+By default Linux mounts NFTS partitions only writeable by Root.
 [WIP]